Cleer’s new Bluetooth speaker is almost half the price of JBL’s Flip 6 – and it has a mic

 There are a few areas in which the Cleer falls short on the spec sheet, though.
 The Cleer Scene supports Bluetooth 5.0 whereas the JBL Flip 6 utilizes a Bluetooth 5.1 chipset, the JBL has an IP67 rating so is dust-proof as well, and while the 12-hour battery life is the same across both models, there doesn't seem to be app support for the Scene – at least, not through the Cleer+ app.
 The JBL Flip 6 is supported by the JBL Portable app, which allows you to check for software updates, adjust the equalizer settings (with sliders for bass, mid, and treble frequencies), turn the feedback tone on and off, and enable the PartyBoost feature for daisy-chaining other speakers and beefing up the audio.

-That said, for practically half the price of its nearest JBL competition, the Cleer Scene presents a compelling proposition – and let's not forget the company's talent in the wireless speaker realm too, most notably with the Cleer Audio Crescent
+That said, for practically half the price of its nearest JBL competition, the Cleer Scene presents a compelling proposition – and let's not forget the company's talent in the wireless speaker realm too, most notably with the Cleer Audio Crescent.

 Will it become one of the best party speakers on the market as we head into the holiday season?
 We're on it.
 Watch this space.

-Becky is a senior staff writer at TechRadar (which she has been assured refers to expertise rather than age) focusing on all things audio.
-Before joining the team, she spent three years at What Hi-Fi? testing and reviewing everything from wallet-friendly wireless earbuds to huge high-end sound systems.
+Becky became Audio Editor at TechRadar in 2024, but joined the team in 2022 as Senior Staff Writer, focusing on all things hi-fi.
+Before this, she spent three years at What Hi-Fi? testing and reviewing everything from wallet-friendly wireless earbuds to huge high-end sound systems.
 Prior to gaining her MA in Journalism in 2018, Becky freelanced as an arts critic alongside a 22-year career as a professional dancer and aerialist – any love of dance starts with a love of music.
 Becky has previously contributed to Stuff, FourFourTwo and The Stage.
 When not writing, she can still be found throwing shapes in a dance studio, these days with varying degrees of success.